genesiscommunitysuccess/docs/docs/00_fuse/03_features/03_resources.md

 }
 ```

-To configure a file resource you need only provide the name of the file you wish to read from, and the table you wish to read into.
+To configure a file resource you must provide the name of the file you wish to read from and the table the data is being written to.

 The `to` parameter of the table definition must refer to an existing table object from your application.
 As a file can only contain a single table, only a single table definition is valid for a file resource.